syncfusion-content/windowsforms-docs/WindowsForms/office2007form/Getting-Started.md

 ---
 layout: post
-title: Getting-Started | WindowsForms | Syncfusion
+title: Getting-Started in Windows Form | Syncfusion
-description: How to Configure Office2007Form.
+description: This section explains about the assembly deployment, configure in Office2007Form and more details for windows forms.
 platform: WindowsForms
 control: Office2007 Form
 documentation: ug